 The Capdemourlin family has a long history in Saint Emilion that dates back almost as far as the vineyard, as they have been in the region since the early 1600s!
 Balestard La Tonnelle has an equally long history in St. Emilion that has had fans of its wines for centuries.
 In fact, the poet, François Villon wrote about Balestard La Tonnelle in his famous fifteenth-century poem.

 To immortalize the poem, the estate includes a copy of it on the labels for Chateau Balestard La Tonnelle to this day.
 Thierry Capdemourlin is in charge of the property.
 Michel Rolland is the consultant.

 Chateau Balestard La Tonnelle Vineyards, Terroir, Grapes, Winemaking

 The terroir is a mix of clay and limestone soils.
 The vines average 33 years of age.
+The vine density ranges from 6,300 to 6,900 vines per hectare.
 To help determine the level of ripeness, the estate employs satellite imagery.

 When to Drink Chateau Balestard La Tonnelle, Anticipated Maturity, Decanting Time

 Chateau Balestard La Tonnelle can be enjoyed on the young side.
 The wine is usually better with just a few years of bottle age.
 Of course, that can vary slightly, depending on the vintage.

 Balestard La Tonnelle is usually best enjoyed in the first 10-15 years of life.
 Young vintages of Chateau Balestard La Tonnelle can be decanted for up to 1-2 hours.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

 Serving Chateau Balestard La Tonnelle with Wine, Food Pairing Tips